ofdn/OpenSpeaks-Before-AI/README.md

-# Low Resource Languages Before AI*
+# Before AI*
-_A set of frameworks for creating the building blocks for low-resource languages_.
+_A set of frameworks for creating the AI/ML building blocks for low-resource languages_.

 This is an experimental initiative by [O Foundation](https://theofdn.org) is aimed at understanding the challenges faced by many low-resourced language speakers, and creating a set of frameworks to help create the building blocks required to build the artificial intelligence/machine learning infrastructure for such languages.
 The initial focus of this project is on a few South Asian languages.